DavidRajchman/ROS2_modular_edge_offloading/bridge/docs/AI_reference.md

 * **Any device connects before OM:** Same as if Bridge is missing, but with a different error code.

 ### 7.8 Dependencies and Failure Modes
+* **Critical Dependency on OM during setup:** The Offloading Manager is the designated source for the system-wide global configuration.
+If the OM fails to connect and register, no other component can be configured, effectively halting the setup of any experiment.
+The service will place all other components in a "wait" state until the OM provides this configuration.

-* **Critical Dependency on OM:** If the Offloading Manager becomes unavailable, the DiscoveryService will halt operations and report an error
+* **Critical Dependency on OM during runtime:** If the Offloading Manager becomes unavailable, the DiscoveryService will halt operations and report an error
 * **No Data Persistence:** As a research system, there is no persistence between restarts; all state is maintained in-memory
 * **Error Handling:**
   * ID conflicts result in connection refusal with appropriate error code